GMercyU: Home of the “Real” James Bond

-Seeing No Time to Die this weekend?
-You might not know that James Bond’s character was named after a man who lived on our campus more than 100 years ago.
+Are you a 007 fan?
+You might not know that James Bond’s character was named after a man who lived on GMercyU's campus more than 100 years ago.

 The “real” James Bond was born in 1900 in Philadelphia and was a respected ornithologist (expert on birds) and author of a book called Birds of the West Indies.

 James Bond movies were originally based on a series of famous spy novels written by Ian Fleming.
 Fleming shared our Bond’s love of birds.
-As legend has it, when Fleming was choosing a name for 007, he settled on Bond… James Bond.
+As legend has it, when Fleming was choosing a name for 007, he noticed Bond's name on the cover of one of his birdwatching books.
+So, Fleming settled on Bond… James Bond for the character.

 Get a 007-style tour of campus, including Assumption Hall, below.